invpe/gridshell/Documentation/README.md

 What is the validation process and why it exists ?
 [Check here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Validation.md)

 # Read about UPF
 Read about the User Performance Factor on the grid and its impact to the overall performance.
+[Read here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/UPF.md)

 # Read about GIP
 Read about the Grid Improvement Proposal